 In addition to the traditional varieties listed above, today there are numerous non-traditional varieties grown on the island which include: red varieties such as Cabernet-Sauvignon, Syrah, Pinot Noir, Petit Verdot, Sangiovese, Cabernet Franc and Merlot; white varieties such as Chardonnay, Viognier, Muller Thurgau and Sauvignon blanc.

-Our Rosè, fresh and fruity, embodies all the feelings of a Sicilian summer.
+Nero d’Avola, 50% Syrah Our Rosé, fresh and fruity, represents all the feelings of a Sicilian summer.
 Its colour is that of a summer sunset.
-The fresh aroma of strawberries make it a marvellously friendly and easy to drink wine in good company, as an aperitif with tapas, fried fish, fresh salads or just with fresh fruit.
+The fresh aromas of strawberry make it a marvellously friendly wine, and easy to drink.
+Enjoy Planeta’s Rosé in good company, as an aperitif with tapas, raw fish, fresh salads or alone with seasonal fruit.

 From a careful selection of red grapes, Lumera by Donnafugata is born, a very pleasant and structured rosé wine that is characterized by a fruity and floral bouquet.
 Lumera is a wine that stands out from the crowd and bears the name of the protagonist of a Sicilian poem that celebrates courtly love.
 Like the beloved woman, this rosé wine also arouses joy and vital fullness.
 Ideal to sip and share with friends.

 Fresh and Mediterranean, this white wine expresses a precise personality tied to fruity and floral, round and elegant sensations.
 Light and informal, it is a perfect white for Mediterranean cuisine.